 Shark Week has become a highly anticipated television obsession for viewers around the world, including more than a few A-list names.
 Tracy Morgan’s 30 Rock character, Tracy Jordan, famously advised Kenneth the Page to “live every week like it’s Shark Week.”
 In 2010, Stephen Colbert called Shark Week “one of the two holiest of holidays.”
 Over the years, several other celebrities have expressed their love of Shark Week.

 In 1994, an emcee was added to the Shark Week proceedings.
 Appropriately, Jaws author Peter Benchley—whose beloved novel was celebrating its 20th anniversary—became the first-ever host of Shark Week.
-In the years since, MythBusters stars Adam Savage and Jamie Hyneman, Dirty Jobs host Mike Rowe, comedian/late night host Craig Ferguson, and former SNL star Andy Samberg have all filled the role.
-Modern master of horror Eli Roth (writer-director of Cabin Fever and Hostel) is returning as the face of this year’s Shark Week.
+In the years since, MythBusters stars Adam Savage and Jamie Hyneman, Dirty Jobs host Mike Rowe, comedian/late night host Craig Ferguson, former SNL star Andy Samberg, and modern master of horror Eli Roth (writer-director of Cabin Fever and Hostel) have all filled the role.

 In 1999, journalist Forrest Sawyer took Shark Week fans on a live underwater excursion of the Bikini Atoll, with camerawork courtesy of award-winning underwater cinematographer Al Giddings (The Abyss, Titanic), for a two-hour special titled Live from a Shark Cage.

 In 2001, Shark Week premiered Air Jaws: Sharks of South Africa.
-The program—which is the fourth most-watched Shark Week special of all time—captured the first-ever footage of great white sharks jumping out of the water, in some cases launching themselves as high as 15 feet in the air.
+The program captured the first-ever footage of great white sharks jumping out of the water, in some cases launching themselves as high as 15 feet in the air.
+New installments have been a staple of Shark Week programming ever since.